nlenno1/gym-fit-MS4/README.md

 - Add accessory products to the store like apparel, water bottles etc
 - Refactor Profile into separate pages to allow redirection to specific sections
 - When a Single Exercise Class is created or update, the Superuser would be taken to the day view for that class to make it easier to find.
+- Update Stripe integration to the latest release from Stripe to improve functionality.

 ## **TESTING**